canonical/ubuntu-desktop-provision/docs/oem-provisioning-24_04_1.md

 ## Method 2: Triggering Gnome Initial Setup via an autoinstall.yaml

-These sections are adapted from the subiquity [documentation](https://canonical-subiquity.readthedocs-hosted.com/en/latest/howto/autoinstall-quickstart.html), updated for triggering Gnome Initial Setup with the Ubuntu Desktop ISO
+These sections are adapted from the subiquity [documentation](https://canonical-subiquity.readthedocs-hosted.com/en/latest/howto/autoinstall-quickstart.html), updated for triggering Gnome Initial Setup with the Ubuntu Desktop ISO.

 ### Using an autoinstall provided over the network

-#### Getting an ISO
+#### Get an ISO

 You can find a desktop ISO to download on the [official Ubuntu website](https://ubuntu.com/download/desktop).

 #### Mount the ISO

 Once downloaded, you can mount the ISO to make it accessible via from a local directory.
-Change `<version-number>` in the following command to match the release ISO you downloaded :
+Change `<version-number>` in the following command to match the release ISO that you downloaded:

 ```
 sudo mount -r ~/Downloads/ubuntu-<version-number>-amd64.iso /mnt
 ```

-#### Write your autoinstall configuration
+#### Write an autoinstall configuration

 Create your cloud-init configuration, making sure to leave the identity section out so that no user is created during
 installation: